pdobsan/oama/README.md

       list                     List all accounts in fdm's config printenv                 Print the current Environment

+The various functionalities of `mailctl` are quite loosely coupled.
+In particular, using a password manager (like `pass`) and the related configuration details are optional.

 More detailed help for individual commands can also be generated:

     % mailctl cron -h